Bell P-63 Kingcobra: United States

-43-11728: in storage at the National Museum of the United States Air Force at Wright-Patterson AFB in Dayton, Ohio.

 Accidents and incidents

 On 3 June 2001, a Bell P-63A crashed during the Biggin Hill International Air Fair in London, England, killing the pilot.
 The pilot was at the top of a vertical maneuver when he appeared to have lost control of the plane.
 This was the second plane accident in 24 hours at Biggin Hill following the crash of a de Havilland Vampire that killed both pilots.

-On 12 November 2022, P-63F 43-11719, owned by the Commemorative Air Force, collided with Boeing B-17G Flying Fortress Texas Raiders at an airshow in Dallas, Texas.
-43-11719 was one of only five remaining airworthy P-63s and was one of the only P-63F variants ever built.
+On 12 November 2022, P-63F 43-11719, owned by the Commemorative Air Force and piloted by Craig Hutain, collided with Boeing B-17G Flying Fortress Texas Raiders at an airshow in Dallas, Texas.
+43-11719 was one of only five remaining airworthy P-63s and was the only surviving P-63F of the two that were built.
 Six people were killed, one in the P-63 and five in the B-17.